-We do not know what the purchase price for our Class A Ordinary Shares will be and therefore cannot be certain as to the number of Class A Ordinary Shares we might issue to the Selling Securityholder under the Purchase Agreement after the Commencement Date.
-As of June 30, 2022, there were 118,883,073 shares of our Class A Ordinary Shares outstanding, of which 62,429,076 shares were held by non-affiliates of the Company.
-Although the Purchase Agreement provides that we may sell to the Selling Securityholder up to such number of Class A Ordinary Shares having an aggregate gross purchase price to the Selling Securityholder equal to \$471,742,855, only 102,939,766 shares of our Class A Ordinary Shares are being registered under the Securities Act for resale by the Selling Securityholder under this prospectus, which represents (i) the 386,971 Commitment Shares that we issued to the Selling Securityholder on April 6, 2022 under the Purchase Agreement and (ii) up to 102,552,795 shares of Class A Ordinary Shares that we may elect to issue and sell to the Selling Securityholder from and after the Commencement Date, if and when we elect to sell Class A Ordinary Shares to the Selling Securityholder under the Purchase Agreement.
-Depending on the market prices of our Class A Ordinary Shares at the time we elect to issue and sell Class A Ordinary Shares to the Selling Securityholder under the Purchase Agreement, we may need to register under the Securities Act additional Class A Ordinary Shares for resale by the Selling Securityholder in order to receive aggregate gross proceeds equal to the \$471,742,855 Total Commitment available to us under the Purchase Agreement.
-If all of the 102,939,766 Class A Ordinary Shares offered for resale by the Selling Securityholder under this prospectus were issued and outstanding as of the date hereof, such shares would represent approximately 46% of the total number of outstanding Class A Ordinary Shares and approximately 62% of the total number of outstanding Class A Ordinary Shares held by non-affiliates of the Company, in each case as of June 30, 2022.
-If we elect to issue and sell to the Selling Securityholder pursuant to the Purchase Agreement more than the 102,939,766 shares being offered for resale by the Selling Securityholder under this prospectus, which we have the right, but not the obligation, to do, we must first register under the Securities Act such additional Class A Ordinary Shares for resale by the Selling Securityholder, which could cause additional substantial dilution to
+We do not know what the purchase price for our Class A Ordinary Shares that we elect to sell to the Selling Securityholder in any Purchases or Intraday Purchases will be and, therefore, cannot predict with certainty the number of Class A Ordinary Shares that we might issue to the Selling Securityholder under the Purchase Agreement after the Commencement Date.
+As of April 14, 2022, there were 118,883,073 Class A Ordinary Shares outstanding, of which 62,429,076 Class A Ordinary Shares were held by non-affiliates of our company.
+Although the Purchase Agreement provides that we may sell up to \$471,742,855 of our Class A Ordinary Shares to the Selling Securityholder, only 102,939,766 Class A Ordinary Shares are being registered for resale by the Selling Securityholder under the registration statement that includes this prospectus, which represents (i) the 386,971 Commitment Shares that we issued to the Selling Securityholder on April 6, 2022 under the Purchase Agreement and (ii) up to 102,552,795 Class A Ordinary Shares that may be issued to the Selling Securityholder from and after the Commencement Date, if and when we elect to sell shares to the Selling Securityholder under the Purchase Agreement.
+If all of the 102,939,766 Class A Ordinary Shares offered by the Selling Securityholder for resale under this prospectus were issued and outstanding as of the date hereof, such shares would represent approximately 85% of the total number of Class A Ordinary Shares outstanding and approximately 62.2% of the total number of outstanding Class A Ordinary Shares held by non-affiliates of our company, in each case as of April 14, 2022.